Jim Millington is a Senior Lecturer at the University of Cumbria Institute of the Arts and programme leader for the BA(Hons) Graphic Design courses.

-As a professional designer, Jim has worked with high profile clients such as The Royal Geographical Society, ICI, Cambridge Electronic Industries and Hull University’s Maritime History Unit.
-For some years he was one of only two Corporate Identity consultants for The Design Council, advising on all aspects of corporate culture and visual identity.
+As a professional designer, Jim has worked with high profile clients such as The Royal Geographical Society, Cambridge Electronic Industries and Hull University’s Maritime History Unit.
+For some time he was one of only two Corporate Identity consultants for The Design Council, advising on all aspects of corporate culture and visual identity.
 He continues with freelance practice, as well as self-initiated visual projects that develop his interest in graphic design as a cottage industry.

 Jim also visits schools and colleges, delivering presentations about the range of wonderful art, design and media courses offered at the institute.